 Barley grass, like other cereal grasses, is a superfood, a food noted for its nutritional power and health benefits.
 It’s no wonder that it’s called a superfood, either.
 Barley grass contains an array of vitamins such as A, B, C, E and K; minerals, including calcium; iron, enzymes and amino acids.
 Truth be told, barley grass has traces of over four dozen vitamins and minerals.
-It’s also noted for its chlorophyll and antioxidant content as well as its treasure trove of electrolyte minerals: potassium, magnesium and phosphorous.
+It’s also noted for its chlorophyll and antioxidant content as well as its treasure trove of electrolyte minerals: potassium, magnesium and phosphorus.
+(And don't forget that you'll want to make sure it's Certified USDA Organic and Non-GMO Project Verified so that it's clean.)

 In her book Living Food for Health: 12 Natural Super-foods to Transform Your Health, celebrity nutritionist Gillian McKeith praises barley grass.
 She says that barley grass offers more protein than a sirloin steak; five times the amount of iron as broccoli; seven times more vitamin C than orange juice; and 11 times more calcium than milk.